Affordable Safaris in the Kruger National Park

-For the traveller who doesn’t want to rough it, but is also not partial to having the utmost in luxury, the Kruger National Park offers a surprising array of mid-range safari options.
-Part of making your visit to the park more affordable lies in how you put your trip together: shave off a spa treatment here and a five-course dinner there and soon you’re left with most of the luxury, but much less of the cost one on your affordable Kruger Safari trip.
+Part of making your visit to the park more affordable lies in how you put your trip together: shave off a spa treatment here and a five-course dinner there, and soon you’re left with most of the luxury but much less of the cost one on your affordable Kruger Safari trip.

-• Travel in the off-season when both flight and accommodation prices are lower.
-The winter season, from May to September, is less busy in the Kruger yet still excellent for game viewing.
-Keep an eye out for package deals as many of the lodges offer free nights and discounted offers.
+- Travel in the off-season when both flight and accommodation prices are lower.
+The winter season (May to September) is less busy in the Kruger yet still excellent for game viewing.
+Keep an eye out for package deals, as many of the lodges offer free nights and discounted offers.

-• Rent an SUV or a 4x4 vehicle as the added height is helpful for game viewing, especially in the summertime when the grass in the Kruger stands tall.
+- Rent an SUV or a 4×4 vehicle, as the added height is helpful for game viewing, especially in the summertime when the grass in the Kruger stands tall.
 The extra interior space is also welcome on long drives and for luggage storage.

-• Several rental companies offer fully kitted vehicles that are camp-ready with rooftop tents, awnings, kitchen setups and chairs and tables.
-Larger vehicles also cater for groups or families.
+- Several rental companies offer fully kitted vehicles that are camp-ready with rooftop tents, awnings, kitchen setups, chairs, and tables.
+Larger vehicles also cater to groups or families.

-• Staying just outside one of the main gates of the park – in Hazyview, Phalaborwa or Nelspruit for instance – and doing day trips into the Kruger is often comparatively more affordable.
+- Staying just outside one of the park’s main gates – in Hazyview, Phalaborwa, or Nelspruit, for instance – and making day trips into the Kruger is often comparatively more affordable.